This is part of a series of posts from my quest to run a half marathon in all 50 states. West Virginia was my 41st state.

 The course was extremely flat by West Virginia standards.
 When I tried to look at course information on the website, I was unable to get a real feel for the elevation and how many hills there were on the course.
 When we tried to drive the course the day before the race, we were unable to because of all of the one-way streets and the fact that the course veered onto running/walking paths a few times.
 In the course description it said there was only one small hill and I was so happy I could have cried when I saw it was indeed a small hill, by anyone’s standards, and there were no more hills on the rest of the course.
 A flat half marathon in West Virginia is almost unheard of, but somehow I managed to find it.

 Volunteers along the course were great and there were plenty of aid stations with water and Gatorade and port-a-johns.
-There were spurts where there were people cheering on runners and I thought crowd support was pretty good given the race is in a pretty small town.
+There were spurts where there were people cheering on runners and I thought crowd support was pretty good given the race is in a relatively small town.
 The best parts of the course were where it ran along the river and on the running/walking path in Ritter Park.
 With the trees in full peak time for autumn foliage, it was beautiful seeing all of the bright red, orange, and yellow leaves everywhere.

 The finish in the football stadium was awesome.
 There were volunteers handing out footballs near the end, so you could finish running with a football if you wanted, which I did of course.
 The footballs were ours to keep too.
 It’s definitely one of the more unique things I’ve received from a race.
 The medals were on the small side, but they were individualized for each race, the marathon, half marathon, and 5k.
 Food at the finish was hot dogs, hamburgers, potato chips, chocolate milk, cookies, bananas, and water.
 I was nauseous prior to and during the first hour of the race, so all I felt like eating after the race was a banana and I drank some chocolate milk.

 I did have a mishap the morning of the race.
-When I was filling one of my water bottles with Nuun, I noticed I seemed to be spilling some of it, then I noticed there was a gash in my bottle.
+When I was filling one of my small water bottles that fit into my waist-pack for races with Nuun, I noticed I seemed to be spilling some of it, then I noticed there was a gash in my bottle.
 I grabbed the bottle and salvaged what I could by pouring it into my full-size water bottle I had been using for the weekend (and it was empty, fortunately).
 I decided I would just chug that immediately before the race started then hand the empty bottle off to my husband and run with just one small bottle of Nuun instead of my usual two small bottles.
 Although there was water and Gatorade on the course, I prefer to run with my own Nuun for races.
 However, I didn’t even finish the bottle of Nuun I was running with, so it turned out fine in the end.
 I still have no idea how my bottle got such a large cut in it, though.
 Fortunately these Nathan bottles are easy to find and replace.

 Overall, I loved this race.
 It helped me remember why I run half marathons and I truly enjoyed myself during this one.
 At the last two races I ran, in New Jersey and Utah, I really struggled during those races and didn’t really enjoy them because they felt more like a slog to the finish.
 I was so glad I chose this race for my one in West Virginia and would highly recommend it to anyone looking for a fun and well-organized marathon or half marathon in West Virginia.
 I later heard raving reviews from other runners about the full marathon as well, in case any of you are wondering.